CloudLabs-Samples/EduLabs/Challengelabs/AZ104/Scenario2.md

-## Scenario 2:
+## Challenge Labs Scenario 2:
 You are given a web app deployed in Azure and accessible over Public Internet.
 You must enable it to be accessible only from the subnet the VM-<depID> is deployed with minimal cost?

 ### Skills tested:
-Private Endpoint
+- Private Endpoint

-Web App
+- Web App

-Networking
+- Networking

+  **You can check for the solution in the next page**